udit28/Getting-and-Cleaning-Data-Programming-Assignment/README.md

 About the attached data set "tidydata.txt"
 ==================================================================
 The task was to merge training and test data to create one data set and extract the measurements on the mean and standard deviation for each measurement.
-The final data set was created by calculating the average of the mean and standar deviation measurements for each activity and each subject.
+The final data "tidydata.txt" set was created by calculating the average of the mean and standar deviation measurements for each activity and each subject.